-Family Investment Companies (FIC) are becoming more popular for high net worth individuals in tax and succession planning.
+Family Investment Companies (FICs) are becoming more popular for high net worth individuals in tax and succession planning.

-Whilst trusts are still popular and provide many benefits for the wealth protection of future generations, FICs are a popular alternative, that can offer additional benefits, especially as UK corporation tax is currently set at one of the lowest rates in the G20 region.
+Whilst Trusts are still popular and provide many benefits for the wealth protection of future generations, FICs are a popular alternative that can offer additional benefits.
+These benefits include no upfront inheritance tax charges and the tax efficient accumulation of profits.

-Family Investment Companies also provide Inheritance Tax benefits, making it an appealing alternative to the more traditional Trust arrangement.
+Family Investment Companies also provide inheritance tax benefits, making it an excellent alternative to the more traditional Trust arrangement.

-A Family Investment Company is typically set up by a ‘founder’ creating at least two classes of shares:
+Setting up a Family Investment Company is done by a ‘founder’ that creates at least two classes of shares:

 - The founder’s shares carry voting rights but no rights to capital growth